WELCOME TO the iCCDPP SYMPOSIUM 2026

 SYMPOSIUM FORMAT

-The Symposium is a unique invitational event that brings small country teams together to share ideas on innovations and common challenges for the purpose of advancing career guidance policy, systems development, and policy implementation.
+The Symposium is a unique invitational event that brings together small country teams to exchange on innovations and common challenges for the purpose of advancing career guidance policy and systems development, and policy implementation.

 The Symposium results in a Communique reflecting the collective conclusions and recommendations of participating countries and includes the opportunity to create specific country plans.